rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.template.markdown

 So we can clearly see what pygame thinks is happening.

-But when we press a key on the Logitech controller, nothing happens.
+But when we press a key on the Logitech gamepad, nothing happens.

 However, if we look at the beginning of the event log, we see this: